Skip to main content

 What Is the True Endocrine Function of Bone?

-The of bone, mediated by hormones like osteocalcin, extends far beyond glucose regulation.
+The endocrine function of bone, mediated by hormones like osteocalcin, extends far beyond glucose regulation.
 It represents a fundamental link between the skeleton’s structural role and its integration into the body’s total physiological economy.
 This challenges the outdated view of bone as a mere scaffold.

 The Mechanistic Underpinnings of Strain Adaptation